R2Northstar/NorthstarWiki/docs/installing-northstar/using-northstar/playing-on-linux.md

-# Playing on Linux
+# Playing on Linux 🐧

 Linux is not officially supported currently.
 However, you can get it working through Proton or Wine by following this guide.

-You should also be aware of some [common issues with Origin](https://github.com/lutris/docs/blob/master/Origin.md) before proceding.
+> Please read this section on [common issues with Origin](https://github.com/lutris/docs/blob/master/Origin.md) before proceding.

 ## Installing